 Why choose this course

 If you’re an existing tourism graduate or have experience in the sector and want to take your skills to the next level, this is the course for you.
-We’re one of the best places in the world to study the subject: our School of Hospitality and Tourism Management was ranked in the top 10 globally for hospitality and leisure management in the QS World University Rankings 2019.
+At Surrey, we’re one of the best universities in the world offering the subject: our School of Hospitality and Tourism Management was ranked in the top 10 globally for hospitality and leisure management in the QS World University Rankings 2019.

 What you will study